Picovoice/cheetah/demo/web/README.md

 npm run start ${LANGUAGE}
 ```

+// TODO: remove refs to the fast models?
 To use the `fast` model for a language, run `start` with an additional argument "fast".

 ```console